 All students must complete one two-credit January Term course.
 For a fuller description of Jan Term, see below under Electives and Special Opportunities.
 For a list of Jan Term courses, see Academic Departments and Programs of Instruction.

 H. Physical Activity and Wellness.
 Each student at McDaniel College must demonstrate an acceptable level of knowledge and competence in two courses or activities that are intended to develop physical fitness and/or promote informed and positive attitudes and behaviors that lead to lifetime wellness.
-Students may satisfy all or part of this requirement through certification, and by departmentally administered competence tests.
+Students may satisfy all or part of this requirement through certification or by departmentally administered competence tests.
 Intercollegiate athletes can receive a waiver of one course per season.
-ROTC cadets reeive a waiver of one course per semester enrolled.
+ROTC cadets receive a waiver of one course per semester enrolled.
 Veterans of the US Armed Services receive a waiver for both courses.
 A credit/fail option is available for all Physical Activity courses that are not taken as a requirement for a specific program.

 II.
 The Major

 All students must complete a major.
 Each major offers a basic program, involving up to 50 credit hours of required course work within the discipline and sometimes from supplementary disciplines.
 The McDaniel Plan provides a liberal education that combines proportionate general education and major programs of study, in addition to complementary electives and a range of special opportunities.
 In keeping with the spirit of a liberal education, it is strongly recommended that no more than 52 credit hours in any one discipline be counted toward the 128 hours required for graduation.
 A student must have a 2.00 or better average (on a 4.00 scale) in courses required for the major.
 In addition to the basic major, many departments offer additional programs that involve particular courses to help students focus on or achieve specific goals.